janwilmans/guidelines/README.md

 EXACTLY: **sometimes** you need it.

-and that is why (I repeat) these are guidelines and not set in stone restrictions.
+And that is why (I repeat) these are guidelines, not rigid rules.
-If you can explain (to yourself): yes, I see the guidelines, but this case is special, then by all means, deviate, however, make it explicit.
-You may consider wrapping that `reinterpret_cast` you need into a function and let the name explain the purpose or the 'why'.
+If you can justify (to yourself): yes, I see the guidelines, but this case is special, then by all means, deviate.
+However, make it explicit.
+You may consider wrapping that `reinterpret_cast` you need into a function and let the name explain the purpose or the reason **why** it is needed.

-Finally, I invite you to read and study the [details](guidelines_details.md), let me know if you agree, disagree, have suggestions for improvements, this document is alive and I'm sure will change for the better over time, let's make it better together!
+Finally, I invite you to read and study the [details](guidelines_details.md).
+Let me know if you agree, disagree, have suggestions for improvements.
+This document is alive and will evolve over time.
+Let's make it better together!

 I'm looking forward to hearing from all of you!